soup-bowl/wp-simple-smtp/.github/ISSUE_TEMPLATE/smtp_report.md

 ---
-name: Report missing/incorrect SMTP settings
+name: Report new, missing or incorrect SMTP settings
 about: Report issues with the Quick Config SMTP chooser.
 title: ''
 labels: smtp-setting